Learn About Rodent Teeth With McKinney Smiles!

 Serious enamel for a cutting edge

 Another thing that sets rodent teeth apart is that the front side of their incisors is thickly enameled, while the back side (facing the inside of the animal’s mouth) has no enamel to speak of and is instead covered by a softer layer of dentine.
+This distinction between the hard enamel on the front and the softer dentine on the back impacts their ability to effectively wear down their incisors and keep them sharp.
 At the joining of “soft” back side and hard frontal enamel, the rodent’s gnawing creates a razor sharp cutting edge just like a chisel, perfect for making sawdust of trees to build dams, chewing through cardboard boxes holding food in your cupboards, and burrowing into logs or tree trunks.
 In short, their formidable incisors are what provide rodents their living.

 But there’s more